-Figure 9 displays the ranges for installed capacities of solar PV and wind (onshore and offshore) from third party studies and the TYNDP2020 scenarios GA and DE.
-The ranges presented are from various external scenario studies and are substantially lower than the technical potentials for solar and wind, which finally define the boundaries for the modelling process.
+Figure 11 displays the ranges for installed capacities of solar PV and wind (onshore and offshore) from third party studies and the TYNDP2020 scenarios GA and DE.
+The

+Figure 11: Installed capacities for solar PV and wind generation for EU27 (comparison between initial range from the Draft Storyline Report and the updated range considering consultation feedback) ranges presented are from various external scenario studies and are substantially lower than the technical potentials for solar and wind, which finally define the boundaries for the modelling process.
+The range for 2030 has been narrowed to reflect stakeholder feedback the on a 2030 time horizon the uncertainty was overestimated in the initial ranges.